Help! Why Is My Garbage Disposal Clogged?

-Why Black Friday is the busiest day of the year for plumbers
+Did you know Black Friday is the busiest day of the year for plumbers?

 Black Friday has a reputation for being the busiest shopping day of the year.
 It’s also the busiest day of the year for our plumbers, who typically spend most of the day unclogging garbage disposals and kitchen sinks.

-In fact, clogged and damaged garbage disposals are a common problem throughout the holiday season, with the day after Christmas yet another day filled with garbage disposal emergencies.
+In fact, clogged garbage disposals are a common problem throughout the holiday season, with the day after Christmas yet another day filled with garbage disposal emergencies.

 The good news is that when it comes to avoiding problems with both your garbage disposal and kitchen sink, an ounce of prevention is worth a pound of cure.

 How to Use a Garbage Disposal

 When you scrape off your plates before you rinse them and put food waste in your garbage disposal, add it gradually while the water is running, so as not to overburden the system.
 Also, keep your garbage disposal on while you are adding food; don’t wait until the disposal is full to flip the switch and turn it on.